mhhidayat/php-discord-client/README.md

 - More than 10 fields in an embed
 - Missing webhook URL
 - Missing content (no text or setContent called)
+- Image URLs that don't use HTTPS protocol

 ## Examples